brunosj/georg-lewark/src/lib/data/imprint.md

    We reserve the right to update or change this Privacy Policy at any time.
 Any changes will be posted on this page.

 7. **Contact Information:**
-   If you have any questions or concerns about this Privacy Policy, you can contact us at hello@georglewark.de.
+   If you have any questions or concerns about this Privacy Policy, you can contact us at mail@georglewark.de.

 <br/>